Brahin (meteorite)

 Brahin is a meteorite pallasite found in 1810.

-This is the second meteorite ever found in Russia.
+This is the second meteorite ever found in Russia (nowadays Belarus).

-Sometimes it is also called Bragin or Bragim.
+Sometimes it is also called Bragin.

-It is quite common among collectors due to the affordable price of small partial slices.

 History

 In 1807 two masses of 80 kg and 20 kg were found by farmers of Kaporenki, a village in the district of Bragin.
 The meteorites were sent to scientists by the administrator of the district: Graf Rakitsky, State Advisor and Ex Honorio Inspector of The Schools Of Rechitsky Uezd.
 Since 1807 several masses were recovered from the site.

 During World War II, samples of Brahin were stolen in Kiev by German soldiers and some samples disappeared also in Minsk.

 In 2002 a single mass of 227 kg was found at a depth of 3 meters at the northern end of Brahin strewnfield.

 Composition and classification

 Brahin is a Main Group pallasite, with angular shaped olivine embedded in an iron-nickel matrix.
 Olivine crystals represent about 37% of the weight of the meteorite.

 Pallasites are not common; they compose only 1.8% of all known meteorites.

 It has been proposed that pallasites represents the interface between the stone mantle and the metal core of differentiated asteroids.